Peninsula Medical School

 Key features

-• Benefit from flexible learning.
-There are a number of continuing professional development (CPD) opportunities relating to this programme where a single module or specific days within a module may be taken independently.
-Please email pduadmissions@plymouth.ac.uk to find out more.
+• Benefit from flexible learning – there are a number of Continuing Professional Development (CPD) opportunities relating to this programme where a single module or specific days within a module may be taken independently.
+Please email admissions@plymouth.ac.uk to find out more.

 • Equip yourself with the skills to plan and conduct a full masters dissertation.